Death Cafe Essen | A lively place for conversations about death, grief and life.

 A global movement provides the framework.

-The Death Cafe in Essen is to take place as part of the global movement of the same name.
-Death Cafe is a social franchise.
-This means that individuals who are committed to the guideline and principles of this franchise will use the name " Death Cafe, post events on the movement's website and correspond with the press as a partner be able.
+The cafe in Essen is intended to take place as part of the global movement of the same name.
+“Death Cafe” is a “social franchise”.
+This means that people who commit to the Guide and the principles of this franchise, may use the name “Death Cafe”, events on the movement's website can publish and correspond with the press as a partner.

-The Death Cafe model was created by Jon Underwood, as well as Sue Barsky Reid based on the ideas of Bernard Crettaz and volunteered by Jon Underwood until June 2017 Hackney, east London.
-Jon passed away on June 27, 2017 and the franchise is currently managed by Susan Barsky Reid , Jon's mother, and his Sister Jools Barsky.
-Also Lizzy Miles , who ran the first Death Cafe in the US, and Megan Mooney who is the Facebook -Page of Death Cafe have played a significant role in the development of the movement.
+The model was created by Jon Underwood, as well as Sue Barsky Reid developed based on the ideas of Bernard Crettaz and until June 2017 volunteer from Jon Underwood in Hackney, East London, operated.
+Jon passed away on June 27, 2017 and the franchise is currently owned by Susan Barsky Reid , Jon's mother, and his sister Jools Barsky.
+Also Lizzy Miles, who founded the first Death Cafe b> in the USA, and Megan Mooney, who is the Facebook page of "Death Cafe “ operates have played a significant role in the development of the movement.

-The principles of the Death Cafe in Essen:
+The principles of the Death Cafe in Essen.

-• The purpose is non-profit
+- Non-profit natureThe purpose is non-profit

-• The exchange takes place in an accessible, respectful and confidential space
+- ExchangeThe exchange takes place in an accessible, respectful and confidential space

-• There are no intentions to lead people to any conclusion, product or course of action
+- AltruismThere are no intentions to move people to any conclusions, products or courses of action

-Deathcafe BannerAre you interested and has your curiosity been aroused?
+Are you interested and has your curiosity been aroused?

 Then just come to one of our next Death Cafes in Essen.
 The venue is the Unperfekthaus in Essen.
-In the calendar of events, in the events on the Junge Trauer Essen Facebook page or on the Death Cafe profile of Junge Trauer Essen you will find the current dates for the Death Cafes in Essen.
-You can get access to the Unperfekthaus and the event room of the Death Cafe by paying the basic rate of 9 euros.
+You can find the current dates for the Death Cafes in Essen in the event calendar, in the events on the Holy Grief Art Facebook page or on the Death Cafe profile Holy Grief Art.
+You can gain access to the Unperfekthaus and the Death Cafe event room by paying the basic rate of 5 euros.
 This includes unlimited use of the club area and the drinks stations in the Unperfekthaus.

 Feel free to register non-binding to the next Death Cafe by email or contact form .